h-griffin/dnd-notes/grimmhaus/lore.md

 - stone of immense power from fragment of reality - power of the universe
 - can unmake the dread *S18*

+## storm gem
+- koromu says dont touch,very valuable to his people, not for stealing *22*
+- built of metal blue eyes and blue electricity (lightning not steam) *22*
+- auri and kaneki stole from rodderick the warforged (his heart) guarding the bridge city Bruke, tarleigh hold, eastern dalstead *S22*

+## all bloom
+- all bloom cultist from north, planting hypnotic moonlight iris in angakkar, tarleighhold, eastern dalstead*S28*

 # === CHARACTERS ===

 ## Baston Grimm